PaulB Bacsich

 Biography

 Professor Paul Bacsich is CEO of Dualversity, an e-learning consultancy and training company.
-He is also Founding Director of Matic Media Ltd (a consultancy company active in e-learning systems and methodologies) and Visiting Professor of Online Learning in the University of Derby, UK.
+He is also Founding Director of Matic Media Ltd (a consultancy company active in e-learning systems and methodologies).
+For recent activities see his blog/website bacsich.org

-His current and recent consultancies focus on quality/benchmarking schemes for online learning, online training of online teachers (TTTOL), and specification and procurement of online examination systems.
+His current and recent consultancies focus on quality/benchmarking schemes for online learning, online training of online teachers (TTTOL), cost-benefits of online learning and specification and procurement of online examination systems.
 This last activity continues over 20 years work in benchmarking LMS.
-He maintains practical contact by being system manager at two Canvas sites, and keeping up to date via pilot work with several other leading LMS systems.
+His current work is on the impact of AI (LLMs in particular) on assessment practice and reconstructing assessments to be appropriate for the age of AI.

 For many years he was Senior Consultant at SeroHE, where he worked on many projects for JISC and HE Academy, and bid, won and led several large EU-funded projects and studies on virtual K-12 schools and on OER.
 He also carried out many smaller EU studies.